Last Updated on January 29, 2023 by Jim Ferri

 The “Heel of Italy” Surprisingly Close

 I was in Lecce, a beautiful city in southern Italy, when I decided to drive south in Puglia.
 I wanted to see the “heel of Italy.”
-It was so enticingly close, I knew I would kick myself in the future if I didn’t.
+It was so enticingly close, and I knew I would kick myself in the future if I didn’t.

 My wife and I expected the 40 mile-or-so drive from our hotel in Lecce to take us about 30-40 minutes.
 It instead took us more than 1 1/2 hours, even though at first we were on a good 4-lane highway.

 After the road had narrowed down to a rural two-lane highway we soon found that the delay.
 It was being caused by a single traffic light in one small town.
-It had been set to allow only one lane move forward at a time.
+It had been set to allow only one lane to move forward at a time.

 The landscape along the road outside of Lecce is arid, as well as a bit scuzzy and trashy in some areas.
 So when we neared the actual tip of the heel we were shocked.
 Everything quickly became very picturesque.